ariga/atlas/doc/md/reference.md

 ```
 #### Flags
 ```
+  -u, --url string                [driver://username:password@address/dbname?param=value] select a resource using the URL format
-      --log string                log format to use (default "tty") --revisions-schema string   schema name where the revisions table resides --dry-run                   do not actually execute any SQL but show it on screen --from string               calculate pending files from the given version (including it) --baseline string           start the first migration after the given baseline version --tx-mode string            set transaction mode [none, file, all] (default "file") --allow-dirty               allow start working on a non-clean database -u, --url string                [driver://username:password@address/dbname?param=value] select a database using the URL format
+      --dir string                select migration directory using URL format (default "file://migrations") --log string                go template to use to format logs --revisions-schema string   name of the schema the revisions table resides in --dry-run                   print SQL without executing it
+      --from string               calculate pending files from the given version (including it) --baseline string           start the first migration after the given baseline version --tx-mode string            set transaction mode [none, file, all] (default "file") --allow-dirty               allow start working on a non-clean database

 ```